Sign In / Sign Out

 - Map & Locations

-In achieving our goals, we hope to ultimately demonstrate to the public the significant level of opportunity that is available to students.
-It is the idea that it only takes drive, guidance, support, and one single idea in order to make a difference in the lives of others–no matter what this idea may be.
+In achieving the goals of Phoenix, the student team hopes to demonstrate the opportunities available at the undergraduate level, and encourage others to pursue their ideas.
+Phoenix stemmed from the idea that it only takes drive, guidance, support, and one single idea in order to make a difference in the lives of others.